RCass172/recipe-delights/TESTING.md

       ![Print Button](static/images/TESTING/print-btn.png)

 9. To easily add a new recipe to any recipe category
-    - Once the user logs in they are taken to their prifile page which has a add recipe button plus the navbar has an add recipe menu button to access page easily.
+    - Once the user logs in they are taken to their profile page which has a add recipe button plus the navbar has an add recipe menu button to access page easily.
-    - Once on the add recipe page the user can then fill out form which will send all data back to MongoDB and save the recipe to it's relevant category list.
+    - Once on the add recipe page the user can then fill out form which will send all data back to MongoDB and save the recipe to its relevant category list.
     - All input fields are required with a default image URL placed in the recipe image URL input for users unable to add their own.
     - Ingredient and Method inputs have a dynamically adding button to enter more than one of each.

 10. To easily edit or delete any added recipes as needed
     - Users can edit or delete any recipes they have added once they are on their profile page, where a list of all their recipes are displayed.
 Each recipe card has their own edit and delete button.
-    - On clicking the edit button the page will open up relevant page which has all the recipe details filled in, this makes it's easier for user to edit what they need.
+    - On clicking the edit button the page will open up relevant page which has all the recipe details filled in, this makes it easier for user to edit what they need.
     - On clicking the delete button the recipe will be removed from the database and users profile.

 11. Informative validation feedback